What is Prosecco? All Your Questions Answered

 What is Prosecco?

-Is Prosecco Champagne?
+Is Prosecco the same as Champagne?

 Is Prosecco as good as Champagne?